• Skip to primary navigation

 What does garam masala have in it?

-Indian food is known for the use of whole spices and often these spices are dry roasted to create a spice blend.
-While South India relies on Sambar powder, Kundapur masala powder to flavor their curries, the rest of India uses garam masala.
-What goes in the spice blend depends on what’s locally available to that region and therefore there is no one recipe.
+Indian food is known for the use of whole spices, and often these spices are dry-roasted to create a spice blend.
+While South India relies on Sambar powder, Kundapur masala powder to flavor their curries, the rest of India uses garam masala

 While these additional spices are included in my recipe, I have marked them as optional because skipping them will not make a huge impact on the essence of the blend.